reddit/devvit/devvit-docs/versioned_docs/version-0.12/guides/launch/launch-guide.md

 To get the best feedback:

-- Post only once for a meaningful update (maybe a 2+ week gaps between versions).
+- Post only once for a meaningful update (maybe a 2+ week gaps between versions)
 - Respond to feedback within 24-48 hours.
 - Test other developers' apps, too, to build relationships with your fellow devs.
 </div>